 Derived from rye, wheat, and barley, azelaic acid can effectively manage post inflammatory hyperpigmentation.
 Azelaic acid has been shown to have an anti-acne effect comparable to tretinoin, benzoyl peroxide, erythromycin, and oral tetracycline and can also help with melasma, a skin condition that presents as discolored patches of skin.

 This study determined the 15% azelaic acid gel was both a safe and effective treatment for hyperpigmentation from acne.
-This is partially due to the fact the azelaic acid inhibits the enzyme tyrosinase, which is involved in the production of melanin, a skin pigment that gives human skin, hair, and eyes their color.
+This is partially due to the fact that azelaic acid inhibits the enzyme tyrosinase, which is involved in the production of melanin, a skin pigment that gives human skin, hair, and eyes their color.

 Azelaic acid also has anti-inflammatory properties.
 So azelaic acid has multiple benefits as it helps both acne and hyperpigmentation caused by acne.